minimuthu02/TechWave/README.md

 License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it with attribution.
+You are free to use, modify, and distribute it with proper attribution.

 Acknowledgments

-SimpleMDE
- – Markdown Editor
+SimpleMDE – Markdown Editor

-Marked.js
- – Markdown Parser
+Marked.js – Markdown Parser

-Font Awesome
- – Icons
+Font Awesome – Icons

 Support

-If you encounter issues, please:
+If you encounter issues or need help:

-Email tmmst2@gmail.com
+Email: tmmst2@gmail.com

 Or open an issue on GitHub

----

-Made by [Minimuthu Thennakoon]
+Made by Minimuthu Thennakoon